hickeng/financial/README.md

 # Getting Started

 This section is a quick reference for gathering critical data and what a CPA needs to be able to calculate basis information and gain/loss/tax, and a high level description of how to use the spreadsheet to generate numbers for filing.
+The repo focuses on the US tax impact of the merger - if that's not relevant to you then this will be of only academic interest.

 There's a [quick overview](https://docs.google.com/document/d/1VdKL3F3ne8Spj03KGFWqioh-sFGV7BTDGLDOfXrgY0I/edit?usp=sharing) of how VMW shares convert to AVGO+cash, provided by Dan Kan.
 You don't need to know this, but if you want to understand the basics behind the numbers the sheet generates, this is a good starting point.

-There is a Getting Started section in the [discussions forum](https://github.com/hickeng/financial/discussions).
+Expand the following sections for more detailed info.
+There is a Getting Started section in the [discussions forum](https://github.com/hickeng/financial/discussions) for questions.

-## 1. Collect necessary inputs
+<details><summary>1.
+Collect necessary inputs</summary><p>

 All of this information _should_ be in eTrade (see Known Problems if any is unavailable).
 Log into your eTrade account and follow the steps [here](usage.md).
 The instruction links below jump to specific steps.
 If you're logged into eTrade, the links provided deeplink into the appropriate eTrade pages where possible.